stephensong/AssemblyScript/README.md

 }
 ```

-Global WebAssembly imports can be `declare`d anywhere while WebAssembly exports are `export`ed from the entry file (the file specified when calling `asc` or `Compiler.compile`).
+Global WebAssembly imports can be `declare`d anywhere while WebAssembly exports are `export`ed from the entry file (the file specified when calling `asc` or `Compiler.compileFile`).
 Aside from that, imports and exports work just like in TypeScript.

 ```ts
 // entry.ts